Ghulam Mustafa Khar

-Early life
+Early life and education

-He was born on 2 August 1937 in Sanawan in Kot Addu, Punjab to a wealthy landlord family and he belongs to the Jat tribe.
+He was born on 2 August 1937 in Sanawan in Kot Addu, Punjab to a wealthy landowning family belonging to the Khar clan, of the larger Kharal tribe.
 From his maternal side, he is a descendant of Khawaja Suleman Taunsvi of Taunsa Sharif.

 He received his education from Aitchison College, Lahore.

-Politics
+Political career

 Ghulam Mustafa Khar won his first National Assembly election in 1962 at the age of 24.
 He remained on posts of Minister of Water and Power, Chief Minister and Governor.
 In 1967, Khar joined Zulfikar Ali Bhutto as one of the founding members of the Pakistan Peoples Party as a close personal friend and political ally.
 He was appointed Governor and Martial Law Administrator of Punjab, the most electorally powerful province in the country by the newly sworn in President Bhutto following the collapse of Yahya Khan's military government.
 When the 1973 constitution was adopted in August and Bhutto became Prime Minister of Pakistan, Khar was given the portfolio of Chief Minister of Punjab Province.

 Thanks to complaints from within the PPP, Khar was replaced by the far more left-leaning and intellectual Hanif Ramay.
 Khar was briefly reappointed Governor in March 1975 before being finally dismissed in July 1975.
 Bhutto's suspicions over Khar's ambitions as well as the deep divisions within the PPP in the Punjab led to his refusal to allow Khar to run for Ramay's seat in Lahore.
 Khar's attempts to run for the seat as an independent ended in failure.
 By 1976, former rivals within the PPP, Khar and Ramay were working together within the Pir of Pagaro's Pakistan Muslim League (F).
 However, his relations with Prime Minister Zulfikar Ali Bhutto briefly improved as he was appointed Special Assistant to the Prime Minister in 1977.

 In April 2017, he joined Pakistan Tehreek-e-Insaf (PTI) and he is considered to be on the left-wing of the PTI.
+He quit the PTI in 2022 and went back to the PML-N.